-This unit addresses key concepts in sport psychology that are relevant to
+This unit addresses key concepts in sport psychology that are relevant to sports performance.

 Whilst the focus of sport psychology is on performance in competitive sport, the focus of exercise psychology is on exercise/physical activity and the role exercise plays in establishing optimal mental health.

 An understanding of anatomy and physiology forms the basis for a number of other areas relating to training, fitness, fitness testing, physical activity and various therapeutic techniques.
 In this unit learners will study the structure and function of the human body systems (cardiovascular, respiratory and musculo-skeletal).
 This unit will provide you information that will support you on a sport science degree at university.

 In this unit there is a combination of both theoretical and applied learning contexts which will allow learners to examine traditional principles of training in a practical learning environment.
 Learners will also discover how to use essential practical techniques in training environments through investigating different training techniques.

 An understanding of the effects lifestyle can have upon health and how to improve the lifestyle of an individual is important to individuals working in the sport and fitness sector.
 This unit is particularly relevant for individuals wanting to work in health promotion and exercise and fitness instruction.